Funding research into life saving treatment for bowel diseases.

 In 2017, Gary received a Points of Light award from the Prime Minister, Theresa May, for his contribution to making a change to the local community and beyond.

-Outside of BDUK, Gary is the director of Allium Construction in West London.
+Outside of BDUK, Gary is the director of Allium Construction in South West London.
 He is also keen on rugby having played and coached at many levels.